nasa/harmony-gdal-adapter/unittest/README.md

-The unittest do test according to the message json file.
+The unittest does test according to the message json file.

 requires:
 1.if you run the container version unittest in local environment, you need connect to ASF VPN-Full.